How are digital marketing metrics effectively measured for success with brand growth? You’re probably thinking: leads and sales.

-Oftentimes, the number crunchers only look to this marketing metric to determine if your campaign is effective.
-However, it’s only one piece of the puzzle and should be part of your overall digital marketing success factors.
+Oftentimes, the number crunchers only look to this digital marketing metric to determine if your campaign is effective.
+However, it’s only one piece of the puzzle and should be part of your overall digital marketing strategy.

 Resources to help you improve your conversion rate: